timvdc/poetry/README.md

 Charles/Sylvia is a system for automatic poetry generation, developed at the Faculty of Arts, KU Leuven, Belgium.
-The system has been trained on billions of wordsextracted from generic web texts; its rhyming knowledge has been extracted from Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.
+The system has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.